What is the perfect business card size?

 - Business card size as far as pixels: 1004 px x 650 px

 Also, the finish of the paper is important.
-That is to say, you will have some decisions to make regarding whether or not you want the card uncoated: much like that which comes out of the printer—more of a “paper” feel, or coated: containing a form of sealant that helps to protect the business card from damage.
+You will have some decisions to make regarding whether or not you want the card uncoated: much like that which comes out of the printer—more of a “paper” feel, or coated: containing a form of sealant that helps to protect the business cards from damage.
 And in choosing a coating, do you opt for a matte or more glossy finish.

-All of this really is going to be dependent on your budget, the main purpose of the card, as well as your personal preference.
-What do you want your business card to say about you?
-How do you envision it reflecting you as a professional?
+How your business cards look also depends on your budget, the main purpose of the card, as well as your personal preference.
+What do you want your business cards to say about you?
+How do you envision it reflects you as a professional?
 Our business card size guide is here to help!

 Certainly, there is nothing wrong with going with a standard size and/or weight it comes to your business card.
-The key really is going to be the design of said card.
+The key really is going to be the design of your business cards.
 It can be as large or small as you choose, thick or thinner, vertical or horizontal, differently shaped or rectangular and yet, if the design of the business card falls flat, ultimately it will make an underwhelming impression.

-When it comes to the design itself, the easiest way to go is to start with a professionally created template and then adjust accordingly.
-This way too you know that the margins are perfectly laid out.
+When it comes to designing the business cards, the easiest way to go is to start with a professionally created template and then adjust accordingly.
+This way, you know that the margins are perfectly laid out.

-How’s the saying go…If it ain’t broke don’t fix it.
+How’s the saying go…If it ain’t broke don’t fix it?
 A standard rectangular card with standard corners has been working for decades.
 It is classic, and sometimes sticking with the classics can be a good thing.
-You really just want to make sure that the card—whatever style corner you may choose—complements you and your brand.
+You really just want to make sure that the business cards—whatever style corner you may choose—complements you and your brand.

-Yet another contentious debate on the business card front.
-More and more often we are seeing people design a business card which, bucking tradition, utilizes portrait over landscape format.
+Yet another contentious debate on the business cards front.
+More and more often we are seeing people design business cards that, bucking tradition, utilizes portrait over landscape format.
 So what’s the difference and why should it matter?
-With the vertical oriented business card design it tends to lend itself to more creative endeavors.
-That is to say, those firms looking for a hipper vibe, looking to be fresh and consequently demonstrate their willingness to think outside the typical business card box often go with portrait format.
+With the vertically oriented business card design, it tends to lend itself to more creative endeavors.
+Those firms looking for a hipper vibe, looking to be fresh and consequently demonstrate their willingness to think outside the typical business card box often go with portrait format.

-Then of course, yet again you have the flip side of that coin which is the tried and true: the horizontal card.
+Then you have the flip side of that coin which is the tried and true: the horizontal business cards.
 We regularly see more “traditional” businesses and firms utilizing this orientation.
-Again, either is totally acceptable as far as the realm of business card design goes.
+Again, either is totally acceptable as far as the realm of business cards.
 In the end, you want it to speak to your vocational essence.

 Is Bigger Better with These Cards?

-Earlier we discussed the standard US and European business card sizes, but is it acceptable to choose a slightly bigger size?
+Earlier we discussed the standard US and European business card sizing, but is it acceptable to choose a slightly bigger size?
 Or for that matter, what if you went smaller?
 The reason the sizes stand where they stand is quite simple really: it fits neatly into a wallet.
 The original intent behind the design in some ways.
-You’re handing out cards and the person subsequently proceeds to put that card in his/her wallet.
-Couldn’t be a more perfect fit.
+You’re handing out business cards and the person subsequently proceeds to put that card in his/her wallet.
+Couldn’t be a more perfect fit

 So why go bigger?
 In some instances, you may just need to add more info to the card than the standard space allows.
 A larger business card thereby lets you do this without the card seeming too cramped or overly stuffed.
 Also, if yours is a visual field, you might want to have the additional space to really highlight your work.

-Now here is where you definitely can have some fun if you so desire.
-As mentioned, the classic rectangular business card at that 3.5” x 2” size is a good choice.
+Now here is where you definitely can have some fun if with your business cards.
+As mentioned, the classic rectangular business cards are at that 3.5” x 2” size is a good choice.
 And some companies/professions really do lend themselves to sticking with this more classic card layout.
-However, going a bit unconventional and visiting some different shapes/styles as far as business card templates go, could be quite fun.
+However, going a bit unconventional and visiting some different shapes/styles as far as business cards templates go, could be quite fun.
 Think square—these are becoming increasingly popular especially for instance among artists and photographers who want a more relevant card shape to show off their work.
 Round and oval cards also seem to be gaining some ground with those looking to make a splash.
 There are also shapes that cannot necessarily be categorized, but rather, are more random and fun.
-Look around at card templates, see what suits your style and determine if it makes the right impression for you.
+Look around at card templates, see what suits your style, and determine if it makes the right impression for you.

 Sticking with The Classic Card Shape

 Then again, maybe you want to do more with the design itself and less with the shape of the card.
-After all, the size/shape does perfectly fit into a person’s wallet.
+After all, the sizes & shapes perfectly fit into a person’s wallet.
 Why mess with a formula that has taken hold in the world of business.
 If it works for you, then that really is all that matters.

 Glossy or Matte: The Best Choice for Your Card

-We talked briefly above about the finish of the card.
-Finish is actually quite important.
-If indeed you opt for a coating on your card, you will have a choice to make—do you want glossy or matte.
-With glossy cards there is a sheen to them.
-This in turn, tends to make the card pop a little more than perhaps it otherwise would.
+If you opt for a coating on your business cards, you will have a choice to make—do you want glossy or matte.
+With glossy business cards, there is a sheen to them.
+This, in turn, tends to make the card pop a little more than perhaps it otherwise would.
 Glossy business cards are a hugely popular choice for this reason.
-Matte on the other hand lacks that “shine” factor.
+Matte business cards on the other hand lacks that “shine” factor.